jmh3434/java-precourse/Precourse Java.md

 # Strategy Pattern

-The Stategy Pattern defines a family of algorithms and encapsulates each one and makes them interchangable.
-So when we are using **OOP**, we wrap a **class** around this functionality, and makes them interchangable.
+The Strategy Pattern defines a family of algorithms and encapsulates each one and makes them interchangeable.
+So when we are using **OOP**, we wrap a **class** around this functionality, and makes them interchangeable.
 We could use an **interface** here so that you could swap out these behaviors at any point in time.
-The strategy let's the algorithm **vary indepndently** from the clients that use it.
+The strategy lets the algorithm **vary independently** from the clients that use it.

-We **encapsulate** a behavior into a class,  and make that class **interchangable** with other classes.
+We **encapsulate** a behavior into a class,  and make that class **interchangeable** with other classes.
 This allows other classes to use it and use those low level **encapsulations** of behaviors, **without having to know how they are implemented or how they work**.

 ### Example